-Directors have trouble using it.
 Your directors don’t work for your company and use your file system every day.
 They use it only when they have board work to do – and we hear daily that directors struggle with logging in and finding what they need on systems like SharePoint which are not customized for boards.
 Entering SharePoint can be like landing in someone else’s file drive.
 It’s logical to the creator but not an outsider.

-Administrators can’t control it.
 In-house systems are often built and managed by the IT department and they require IT resources to make big changes.
 The IT group may need to support help questions from directors, add or delete users, address technical questions from administrators and even reconfigure elements of the system.
 This puts a resource burden on IT and prevents board administrators from being able to quickly and easily do some of this work themselves.

-Downloads create a security risk.
 Directors often need offline access to board material.
 They need to make notes.
 They want to find documents easily again when it’s time for a board meeting or committee work.
 For all of these reasons, directors may download your company material from your SharePoint drive and that leaves company documents unprotected.